charypar/monobuild/README.md

 dependencies for a given component.
 Each line is an asbolute path in the repository (and there should be a `Dependencies` file on that path).

-You can override the search pattern with th `--dependency-files`.
+You can override the search pattern with the `--dependency-files`.
 The pattern supports the same glob rules as the `find` command.

 ```sh